World Cup 2022: Who are the favourites to win the Qatar World Cup 2022 - including England, France and Saudi Arabia

-Latest World Cup 2022 Odds: Who is the favourite to win World Cup 2022, World Cup winners odds on Spain, Portugal, England
+Latest World Cup 2022 Odds: Who is the favourite to win World Cup 2022, odds on England, Brazil, France

 Who are the current favourites to win the Qatar World Cup 2022?